mrlordkaj/i2cdevlib-pi/README.md

 $ ./install.sh
 ```
-After script process all done, you can use the library with your linker `-li2cdev`.
+After script process all done, you can use the library with your linker `-li2cdev -lwiringPi -lpthread`.

 ## Build Demos